cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 why not make it that large and eliminate the device?
 1.11 Distinguish between the client–server and peer-to-peer models of dis- tributed systems.
 Further Reading
 Many general textbooks cover operating systems, including [Stallings (2017)] and [Tanenbaum (2014)].
-[Hennessy and Patterson (2012)] provide coverage of I/O systems and buses and of system architecture in general.
+[Hennessy and patternson (2012)] provide coverage of I/O systems and buses and of system architecture in general.
 [Kurose and Ross (2017)] provides a general overview of computer networks.
 [Russinovich et al. (2017)] give an overview of Microsoft Windows and cov- ers considerable technical detail about the system internals and components.
 [McDougall and Mauro (2007)] cover the internals of the Solaris operating system.
 The macOS and iOS internals are discussed in [Levin (2013)].
 [Levin (2015)] covers the internals of Android.
 [Love (2010)] provides an overview of the Linux operating system and great detail about data structures used in the Linux kernel.
 The Free Software Foundation has published its philosophy at http://www.gnu.org/philosophy/free-software-for-freedom.html.
 Bibliography
-[Hennessy and Patterson (2012)] J. Hennessy and D. Patterson, Computer Archi- tecture: A Quantitative Approach, Fifth Edition, Morgan Kaufmann (2012).
+[Hennessy and patternson (2012)] J. Hennessy and D. patternson, Computer Archi- tecture: A Quantitative Approach, Fifth Edition, Morgan Kaufmann (2012).
 [Kurose and Ross (2017)] J. Kurose and K. Ross, Computer Networking—A Top– Down Approach, Seventh Edition, Addison-Wesley (2017).
 [Levin (2013)]
 (2013).